 discovered by reason and confirmed by history.
 It was the founding conviction of the

-University of Dallas, and it continues to inform all that UD aspires to do.
+University of Dallas and it continues to inform all that the university aspires to